 |Navigo Transit Pass, Paris, France|

-The pass covers Zones 1 through 5, including destinations more distant from the historic center such as La Défense, St-Denis to the north, Versailles to the southeast, and even Charles-de-Gaulle and Orly airports.
-Here's a plan of the entire system, with zones, on the RATP website.)
+The pass covers Paris Zones 1 through 5, including destinations more distant from the historic center such as La Défense, St-Denis to the north, Versailles to the southeast, and even Charles-de-Gaulle and Orly airports.
+Here are maps/plans of the entire system, with zones, on the RATP website.)

 With your Navigo (NAH-vee-goh) RFID pass, you walk into any RER or Métro station, touch the card to the Navigo target on the turnstile, and breeze right through.
 On a city bus, you touch it to a machine at the door where you board.
 It works anywhere Métro tickets work, and for RER rides in Zones 1 to 5.
 (Note: it does not work on the OrlyVal shuttle train between the RER Anthony station and Orly Airport.
 More...)

 A system named Smart Navigo is in development.
 It may allow you to use your smartphone as a Navigo pass.